LaunchCodeEducation/linux/content/userspace-applications/walkthrough/vim/insert-edit-file/_index.md

 ![alt-text](pictures/vim-insert-text-after-move.png?classes=border)

 {{% notice note %}}
 Navigation is possible in `Insert` mode, but is cumbersome.
 Luckily there are more effective ways to navigate the file while in `Normal` mode.
+This will be covered in a future article.
 {{% /notice %}}

 ## Deleting Content in Insert Mode